How to convince customer by telling the truth?

 Here’s the truth about your customers – they can handle the truth.
 As a seller, you should try more of it.
 Never start telling lies about your product.
 Your customers accept that you are not perfect - as long you are not telling lies.
+Just convince customer by telling the truth!

 Sellers, marketers and communicators must stop treating their customers like they would treat children, hiding unpleasant facts, not revealing the whole story.
 Customers are intelligent adults and should be treated as such.